-Finance's requirements are limited to identifying major factors that affected performance.
+Finance's requirements are limited to identifying major factors that affected performance as well as reporting on how the agency is responding to critical factors.
 Agencies are also required to disclose relevant third parties in their reports and their involvement with the agency.